rocketlabdelta/info-central/_recovery/ejection-techniques.md

 ## Motor Ejection

-{% media /images/closure1.jpg|Typical closure ejection well|media--small %}
+{% picture path: '/images/closure1.jpg', caption: 'Typical closure ejection well', class: 'picture--small' %}

 Main parachute deployment at apogee is often performed by motor ejection.
 Black powder (grade FFFFg) is placed in the well on the forward (top) closure.